-Work Keys
+2. Work Keys

 Work Keys assessment measures basic skill levels and determines how they compare to the skills required for specific jobs.
 Skill areas include Reading for Information, Locating Information, and Applied Math.
 Work Keys can be used to match clients to specific jobs for which they are qualified, determine skill gaps for desired jobs, and/or serve as an effective tool in employment portfolios.
 The Work Keys Occupational Profiles handbook, which is available in local offices shows job profiles and skill levels required for each job.
 In addition, certain companies in West Virginia have specified those Work Keys skill levels required for their occupations.
 Clients falling below the specified skill level required in one of the three skill areas may be referred to an ABE classroom to upgrade that specific area or areas.

-- a.
-Recipients are to be scheduled for Work Keys testing under the following circumstances: - Assessment testing indicates client has a ninth grade or higher level in reading and math; and - Guidance is needed to effectively determine appropriate job placement. - b.
-Recipients are referred for Work Keys retesting as follows: - Client has successfully completed vocational skills training, or college; or - Client has upgraded basic skills in ABE or has passed the GED; or - Skill areas from initial Work Keys testing have been successfully upgraded as a result of referral and attendance in an ABE class or other training facility. - 4.
-Mental Health Screening Emotional Health Inventory (EHI)
+Recipients are to be scheduled for Work Keys testing under the following circumstances:

+- Assessment testing indicates client has a seventh grade or higher level in reading and math; and - Guidance is needed to effectively determine appropriate job placement; or - Client has a fifth-grade or higher level in math and reading when businesses in the area use Work Keys in the hiring process, or when local staff is working closely with the community colleges to develop specific job or skills training.

+Recipients are referred for retesting as follows:

+- Client has successfully completed vocational skills training, or college; or - Client has upgraded basic skills in ABE or has passed the GED; or - Skill areas from initial Work Keys testing have been successfully upgraded as a result of referral and attendance in an ABE class or other training facility.